Water

 Canada’s nuclear industry takes a responsible approach to aquatic environments.
 And nuclear technology continues to advance ways to provide drinkable water to more people around the world.

-Nuclear power plants use a lot of water to cool the nuclear reactors.
-This adds a little heat to the water and nothing else.
+Nuclear power plants use a lot of water to cool the nuclear reactors, which adds some heat to the water.
 This slightly warmer water is carefully monitored to minimize the effect on aquatic life.
-Water-intake systems are deep enough and have protective barriers to minimize effects on fish and shaped to avoid fish entrapment.
+Water-intake systems are designed to be deep enough and feature protective barriers to mitigate their impact on fish, and are shaped to prevent fish entrapment.
 Water-discharge systems cool the water before it is returned to the lake.

 Moreover, nuclear technology has found ways to treat water for the benefit of people affected by water scarcity.